PokerStars USA represents the global online poker giant’s three seperate online poker sites active in the United States.

 While all sites are run and owned by the same company, PokerStars does not combine its player pools across state lines.
 This could change in the near future, and as soon as the legal environment allows for it, PokerStars USA will represent a single US network that will bring all these sites together in a single player pool.

-The biggest obstacle for the PokerStars network in the US is the current interpretation of the Wire Act, which has prevented gambling providers from crossing state lines.
-However, recent court decisions with regards to this interpretation by the DoJ look promising.
+The biggest obstacle for the PokerStars network in the US was the 2018 interpretation of the Wire Act, which has prevented gambling providers from crossing state lines.
+However, recent court decisions with regards to this interpretation by the DOJ look promising.

 $50 in freeplay